The executor is the person chosen by the testator to administer their estate in accordance with the will.

 Beware of executors outside Canada

-Difficulty arises when the executor does not live in Canada.
+Difficulty arises when the executors do not live in Canada.

 - If an executor lives in the United States, the IRS may impose US taxes as a result.